canonical/netbox/CONTRIBUTING.md

   * Error messages and screenshots are especially helpful.
   * Don't prepend your issue title with a label like `[Bug]`; the proper label will be assigned automatically.
   * Ensure that your reproduction instructions don't reference data in our [demo instance](https://demo.netbox.dev/), which gets rebuilt nightly.
+  * Verify that you have GitHub notifications enabled and are subscribed to your issue after submitting.
   * We appreciate your patience as bugs are prioritized by their severity, impact, and difficulty to resolve.

 * For more information on how bug reports are handled, please see our [issue